-Dr Henry Rothstein is a Reader in Risk and Regulation and is Deputy Director of the King's Centre for Risk Management.
+Dr Henry Rothstein is a Professor of Risk and Regulation and is Deputy Director of the King's Centre for Risk Management.

 - International and sectoral comparative analysis of risk regulation and governance

 - Political economy and philosophy of risk regulation

 - Risk-based regulation